alaweimm90/SciComp/docs/api/cuda_kernels.md

 ## Overview

-GPU acceleration support for Berkeley SciComp Framework.
+GPU acceleration support for SciComp.

 This module provides CUDA/GPU acceleration for computational physics using CuPy.
 Includes optimized kernels for quantum simulations, matrix operations, and FFTs.